ddnexus/pagy/README.md

 Many thanks to:

+- [GoRails](https://gorails.com) for the great [Pagy Screencast](https://gorails.com/episodes/pagination-with-pagy-gem?autoplay=1) and their top notch [Rails Episodes](https://gorails.com/episodes)
-- [Imaginary Cloud](https://www.imaginarycloud.com), for continually publishing high-interest articles and helping share Pagy through their fantastic blog
+- [Imaginary Cloud](https://www.imaginarycloud.com) for continually publishing high-interest articles and helping to share Pagy when it just started
 - [JetBrains](http://www.jetbrains.com) for their free OpenSource license
 - [The Contributors](https://github.com/ddnexus/pagy/graphs/contributors) for all the smart code and suggestions merged in the project
 - [The Stargazers](https://github.com/ddnexus/pagy/stargazers) for showing their support

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).